George William (Bud) Reeves

 And as for the four great loves in my life...
 I still have much respect and admiration for them all.

-June, my second great love is living in Texas and we communicate occasionally by e-mail and phone.
+June, my second great love is living in Texas and we communicate occasionally by texting and phone.
 She and her ex-husband have three grown daughters, one divorced with two daughters.
 She remarried and became a widow in February 2011.
+She went through an episode of breast cancer and radiation treatments early in 2013 and is doing very well now.

 Connie, my third love passed away on September 1st, 2000 after a ten year bout with Alzheimer's.
 I miss her - as do our two children and their children.

-Cathy, my fourth love and I separated in March of 1995 after 21 years of marriage and, as I mentioned before, divorced 13 years later .
+Cathy, my fourth love and I separated in March of 1995 after 21 years of marriage and, as I mentioned before, divorced 14 years later .
 It was finalized in March 2009.
+She retired from her last position at a private college in Atherton California.
+I understand from our son Adam that she is currently living at her Pasadena home and working a few days a week at a local college!

-My brother Raymond passed away in his sleep on May 19th 2008, less than three months before his 91st birthday and just a few days after Christmas 2010, my sister Opal passed away at the age of 88.
+My brother Raymond passed away in his sleep on May 19th 2008, less than three months before his 91st birthday and my sister Opal passed away at the age of 88, just a few days after Christmas 2010.

 Ruth, Me and Opal in 2009

 I recently had a couple of health problems.
-In June 2009 I had my gall bladder removed and in October 2010, after a heart attack I had a couple of stents put in my right coronary artery.
+In June 2009 my gall bladder was removed and in October 2010, after a heart attack I had a couple of stents put in my right coronary artery.
 The heart medication started a duodenal ulcer bleeding and currently I'm on medication for that too.
 Tough to get old!
+I have been a Vegan for the past three years and I feel much better.
+I'm down to my high school weight and size.

-I've been living in Phoenix since September 2008 and loving it.
-My place is only a few miles from my son Mike and his family and I see them often.
-I also keep in contact with the rest of my wonderful family and friends by phone.
-Talking and texting!
+I've been living in Phoenix since September 2008.
+My place is only a few miles from my son Mike and his family and I see them frequently.
+I keep in contact with the rest of my wonderful family and friends with occasional visits, and by phone, email, texting and on the Internet social networks.

 To view all photos from this page, click here.